Practical tips for your first trip to NYC

-You’ve heard about it.
-You’ve seen New York on the silver screen.
+You’ve heard about New York.
+You’ve seen the city on the silver screen.
 You’ve read about it in books.
 And everyone you know has been there.
-Finally, you’re making your first trip to NYC, but where to begin?
-Heed these New York travel tips, so you have a more authentic and memorable experience when you visit.
+Finally, you’re going, but now to start planning.
+Use these practical tips for your first trip to NYC, so you have a more authentic and memorable experience when you visit.

 Don’t spend every waking moment seeing major sights and attractions.

 Yes, I know.
 The Statue of Liberty; Empire State Building; Metropolitan Museum of Art; Rockefeller Center; World Trade Center, Central Park!
-There’s so much to see and do, but don’t run yourself ragged and try and get to everything on the first trip.
-If all you do is schlep from one attraction to the next, you won’t really experience the uniqueness of New York City.
-And what’s more important –– checking major attractions off your list or seeing NYC for the fantastic destination that it is?
+There’s so much to see and do, but don’t run yourself ragged and try and get to everything if you’re in the city for a few days.
+If all you do is schlep from one attraction to the next, you won’t experience the real New York.

 Also, having nothing on your schedule for an afternoon or evening is a good thing.
 Leave some space for spontaneity, if you can.
+Dedicate time to wander and discover.
 The best New York moments are those that aren’t planned.

 Staying in Midtown is okay, but try to avoid a hotel in the heart of Times Square.